The discerning heart seeks knowledge

 ~ Proverbs 15:14

 The word Scripture conveys the idea of sacredness.
 When we talk of Scripture we mean the Christian Bible, and the divine authority of what we know as the Word of God.
-The Bible, in the original languages of Hebrew (and a few short passages in Aramaic) in the 39 books of the Old Testament, and in Greek, in the 27 books of the New Testament, is the first reference point for understanding the life of faith in Jesus Christ.
+The Bible, in the original languages of Hebrew (and a few chapters in Aramaic) in the 39 books of the Old Testament, and in Greek, in the 27 books of the New Testament, is the first reference point for understanding the life of faith in Jesus Christ.
 The canon of Scripture means the accepted complete text of the Old and New Testament writings in the original languages.

 The Bible tells us that the Law was written by Moses and that it was periodically read to the people [Deuteronomy 31:9-11,24-26].

-Other prophets also recorded the Word of God [1 Samuel 10:25; Isaiah 30:8; Jeremiah 36:2; Zechariah 7:12; Daniel 9:2].
+×Other prophets also recorded the Word of God [1 Samuel 10:25; Isaiah 30:8; Jeremiah 36:2 and Zechariah 7:12; Daniel 9:2].

 The Bible gives the unmistakable impression that by the time the New Testament was written (ca 40-90 AD) there was a fixed canon of Old Testament Scripture to which authoritative appeal could be made.
 Certain verses assume the existence of a complete and sacred collection of Jewish writings that were already marked off from other literature as separate and fixed.
 Jesus is recorded in John 10:35 as saying that “Scripture cannot be broken.”